Channa in general

 The different species of Channa vary in size considerably.
-The term dwarf snakeheads is coined by aquarists to describe a group of Channa species growing only 25 centimeters: Channa bleheri, Channa cachua, Channa orientalis and Channa andrao.
+The term dwarf snakeheads is coined by aquarists to describe a group of Channa species growing only 25 centimetres: Channa bleheri, Channa cachua, Channa Orientalis and Channa andrao.
 These species are most suitable for keeping in an aquarium because of their size and their relative docile temperament.

-Most of the species grow to a maximum length of 30-90 centimeters.
-Besides size, this intermediate category contains the most diversity in behaviour since some of the species are closer related to the dwarf species, and some relate more to the category of monsterfish.
+Most of the species grow to a maximum length of 30-90 centimetres.
+Besides size, this intermediate category contains the most diversity in behaviour since some of the species are closely related to the dwarf species, and some relate more to the category of monster fish.

 Channa have an elongated body and are distinguished by their long dorsal fins large mouths full of teeth.
 They earn their common name Snakehead because their flattened shape and the scales on their heads that are reminiscent of the large epidermal scales on snakes.

-Channa have gills to breath water like most other fish.
-However subadults and adults can also breath air to supplement their demand for oxygen.
+Channa have gills to breathe water like most other fish.
+However, subadults and adults can also breathe air to supplement their demand for oxygen.
 Snakeheads are in fact obligatory air breathers and must have air from the surface otherwise they will drown.
-Unlike many other airbreathing fishes, channa have a series of cavities in the rear section of their head.
+Unlike many other airbreathing fishes, Channa have a series of cavities in the rear section of their head.
 These suprabranchial chambers are filled with folded tissues that have a high surface area, and allow oxygen change to occur directly between air and their blood.
-Unlike mammals they lack a diaphragm, and use water to exchange old air with fresh air each time they take a breath.
+Unlike mammals, they lack a diaphragm and use water to exchange old air with fresh air each time they take a breath.
 Thus, their ability to breathe air when out of the water is limited.
 They appear to breathe air more frequently when swimming actively.

 The genera Parachanna (native to parts of Africa) is described apart from the genera Channa because of a more primitive implementation of the airbreathing section.

-Snakeheads are known to migrate over short distances over land to find other waterbassins, using the ability to breath air.
+Snakeheads are known to migrate over short distances over land to find other water basins, using the ability to breathe air.
 When moving over land they curve their body in an S shape first, before launching themselves forward by a powerful stretch.
-In high humidity conditions Channa are able to survive from 2 up to 4 days out of the water.
-When placed in direct sunlight, however, they dessicate and perish in minutes to several hours.
-In contrary to what is believed, Snakeheads are not known to leave the water for any reason other than making their way back to water after flooding.
+In high humidity conditions, Channa are able to survive from 2 up to 4 days out of the water.
+When placed in direct sunlight, however, they desiccate and perish in minutes to several hours.
+In contrary to what is believed, Snakeheads are not known to leave the water for any reason other than making their way back to the water after flooding.
 The only true Snakeheads to actively leave the water are some of the smaller species, C. gachau and C. orientalis, C. asiatica, and C. amphibeus, and still there must be an obvious reason for change.

 Before adulthood most Channa species hunt in groups.
 When becoming sexually mature they start a solitary life and develop a high level of aggression against their own species and other fish.
 When a couple has formed most species do not tolerate other fish.

 Channa are not active swimmers and, when not feeding, tend to move only when surfacing for air.
 They spend a lot of time hovering in midwater or resting on the bottom within cover as ambush predators.
-Some larges snakeheads however live a more pelagic life and are far more active swimmers.
+Some larges snakeheads, however, live a more pelagic life and are far more active swimmers.
 All snakeheads are capable of powerful bursts of acceleration.
-They curve their body in a S-shape and launch themselves forward by stretching.
+They curve their body in an S-shape and launch themselves forward by stretching.

-Parental care is behavioural characteristic of Snakeheads.
+Parental care is a behavioural characteristic of Snakeheads.
 Both parents protect and guard their young vigorously.
 The majority of the species guard their eggs at the surface of the water.
 Some of the smaller species are mouthbrooder.
-Only some species are holebrooders.
+Only some species are Cave spawners.

-Amongst specialist aquarists Channa is a popular -oddball- aquariumfish.
+Amongst specialist aquarists, Channa is a popular -oddball- aquarium fish.
 Snakeheads are elegant, alert, clever, restful and powerful fish, with lots of personality.
-Their communication with conspecifics their hunting skills and breeding behaviour are fascinating.
-Some aquarist even specialize themselves by dedicating their large fishtank to the largest specimens.
-Sometimes they maintain a pet-like connection with their monsterfish.
-Some rare and attractively marked species (like C. Barca) belong to the most expensive aquariumfish in the trade.
+Their communication with conspecifics their hunting skills and breeding behaviour is fascinating.
+Some aquarist even specialize themselves by dedicating their large fish tank to the largest specimens.
+Sometimes they maintain a pet-like connection with their monster fish.
+Some rare and attractively marked species (like C. Barca) belong to the most expensive aquarium fish in the trade.

 Some Snakeheads display considerable changes in colour pattern while growing.
-In the early days of classification of fishspecies this formed a lot confusion since in that days colour was still considered a criterium for classication.
+In the early days of classification of fish species this formed a lot of confusion since in those days, colour was still considered a criterium for classification.